Messaging Analytics

 Messaging Logs

-Messaging Logs refer to a detailed and chronological record of all message interactions that occur across the delivery channels, such as SMS, Email, Push Notifications, WhatsApp, and RCS.
-To know more about the record of each outbound and inbound message, go to the Messaging Logs section.
+Messaging Logs refer to a detailed and chronological record of all message interactions that occur across the delivery channels, such as SMS, Email, WhatsApp, and RCS.
+The Messaging Logs section covers each outbound and inbound message record.

 Traffic by Sender

-To enter the Traffic by Sender Dashboard, click the View Details button located next to the date range filter.
+You analyze traffic between each sender alongside its respective delivery channel (SMS, Email, WhatsApp, RCS).
+To access the Traffic by Sender Dashboard, you click the View Details button next to the date range filter.

-Three tabs allow you to check the overall count of messages sent from each particular sender in both MT (Outbound) and MO (Inbound) directions and their status:
+Three tabs show the overall message count per sender in both MT (Outbound) and MO (Inbound) directions, and their status:

 📘